-We now turn to the demonstration of a sizeable model- and parameter dependence of $\nu_\text{eff}$, point (i) above.
-We anticipate the $\delta_x$-dependence of $\nu_\text{eff}$ [point (ii)] to be a comparatively small effect which we neglect for now and revisit towards the end of this section.
+We now turn to the demonstration of the hallmark signature (i) from the previous section: a sizeable model- and parameter dependence of $\nu_\text{eff}$.
+We anticipate the $\delta_x$-dependence of $\nu_\text{eff}$ [point (ii)] to be a comparatively small effect which we neglect for now and revisit at the end of this section.
 In Fig.~\ref{fig:Lambda}, we report $\Lambda$ for CC1 and CC2 network models of size $L=100,200,400,800,1600$, aspect ratio $a=1$ and several $x$ around $x_c$.
 While $x_c=0$ for the CC1 by symmetry, for the CC2 we focus on two line-cuts in the phase diagram of Fig.~\ref{fig:CCmodels}(c), $(x_a,x_b)=(x,3)$ and $(x,x)$, respectively.
 We take the range of $x$-values small enough so that the higher order terms in Eq.~\eqref{eq:expansion} do not contribute, see Fig.~\ref{fig:Lambda}.
 For each $L$, we perform a fit of $\Lambda(x,L)$ linear in $x$ (dotted line) and extract its zero-crossing.
 Remarkably, these crossing points agree for all $L$ within an accuracy better than $\Delta x_c=0.001$, indicating the practical absence of corrections to scaling.
 The average value $x_c$ is reported in Fig.~\ref{fig:Lambda} and was used for the study of the critical longitudinal conductivity in Sec.~\ref{sec:sigma}.

 The CC2 is known to have localization lengths large compared to CC1,\cite{Lee-Chalker-PRB1994} reflected by a larger $\lambda$.
 In our study, this leads to drastically smaller slopes for the CC2 when compared to the CC1 at the same $L$, see Fig.~\ref{fig:Lambda}.
 In practice, this requires hundreds of thousands of disorder realizations to achieve an acceptable ratio between data point separation and error bars.